gunjanjaswal/Lightweight-Newscast-XML-Sitemap-For-Google-News/README.md

 ## 💻 Installation

 1. Download the latest release from the [releases page](https://github.com/gunjanjaswal/Google-News-Sitemap-Wordpress/releases)
-2. Upload the `google-news-sitemap` folder to the `/wp-content/plugins/` directory
+2. Upload the `easy-news-sitemap-xml` folder to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
-4. Go to Settings > News Sitemap to configure the plugin
+4. Go to Settings > Easy News Sitemap XML to configure the plugin

 ## 🔧 Configuration